National Standards

 As the national agency responsible for leading improvements in the safety and quality of health care, the Commission develops national standards in collaboration with the healthcare system and community representatives.

-The NSQHS Standards provide a structured framework for providing high-quality care with nationally consistent systems across the continuum of care.
+The National Safety and Quality Health Service (NSQHS) Standards provide a framework for delivering high-quality care with nationally consistent systems across the continuum of care.

-To incorporate new evidence-based practices, emerging evidence and contemporary clinical governance approaches, the Commission is preparing to develop the NSQHS Standards (3rd ed.) in collaboration with the healthcare system and community representatives.
+To incorporate new evidence-based practices, emerging evidence and contemporary clinical governance approaches, the Commission is preparing to develop the NSQHS Standards (3rd ed.).

 NSQHS Standards are designed to: